sapradhan/nep-ttf2utf/README.md

 ##sed scripts

 YAML rules can also be used to generate sed scripts.
-Simply run `ports/to_sed.py` to generate the sed scriptes to `sed/` directory.
+Run `ports/to_sed.py` to generate the sed scriptes to `sed/` directory.
 Done just because `2utf8` was implemented using bash and sed.

 ##Writing Rules